 Seminar was nominated as Best Play of the 2011-12 season by both the Outer Critics Circle and The Drama League.
 In addition, Rickman (who created the role now played by Goldbum) was nominated as Outstanding Actor in a Play by The Outer Critics Circle.
 Rickman and original co-star Lily Rabe were each recognized for giving one of the Distinguished Performances of the Season by The Drama League.

-The current cast stars Academy Award and Emmy Award nominee Jeff Goldblum (The Pillowman, "Jurassic Park," "Independence Day," "Law & Order: Criminal Intent") and co-stars Justin Long, Zoe Lister-Jones, Jerry O'Connell and Hettienne Park.
+The script has recently been published by Smith & Kraus, and future productions licensed through Samuel French are set to be produced across the country and around the world.
+The current cast stars Academy Award and Emmy Award nominee Jeff Goldblum ( The Pillowman, "Jurassic Park," "Independence Day," "Law & Order: Criminal Intent") and co-stars Justin Long, Zoe Lister-Jones, Jerry O'Connell and Hettienne Park.

 The original cast starting last fall starred two-time Tony Award nominee, Emmy Award and Golden Globe winner Alan Rickman, whose performance was praised, and Lily Rabe and Hamish Linklater.